simul/simul.github.io/unrealengine/Sky.md

 Editing The Sky in Blueprint
 -------------------------

 To get a sky keyframe’s properties, you will first need its Unique ID (Uid) to identify it.
-This can be entered manually (each keyframe’s Uid is viewable and editable in the sequencer), but there are also Blueprint functions provided.
+Uids can be retrieved using a variety of provided Blueprint functions.
 The functions are as follows:

-**GetSkyKeyframebyIndex:** Returns a sky keyframe’s Uid, given an index (this is zero-indexed; the first sky keyframe in a sequence is 0, the second is 1 and so on).
+* **GetSkyKeyframebyIndex:** Returns a sky keyframe’s Uid, given an index (this is zero-indexed; the first sky keyframe in a sequence is 0, the second is 1 and so on).

-**GetPreviousSkyKeyframeBeforeTime:** Given a time, returns the Uid of the last sky keyframe before said time.
+* **GetPreviousSkyKeyframeBeforeTime:** Given a time, returns the Uid of the last sky keyframe before said time.

-**GetNextSkyKeyframeAfterTime:** Given a time, returns the Uid of the next sky keyframe after said time.
+* **GetNextSkyKeyframeAfterTime:** Given a time, returns the Uid of the next sky keyframe after said time.

-**GetNextModifiableSkyKeyframe:** Returns the Uid of the next sky keyframe that can be modified without requiring any recalculation (this will be the next sky keyframe + 1).
+* **GetNextModifiableSkyKeyframe:** Returns the Uid of the next sky keyframe that can be modified without requiring any recalculation (this will be the next sky keyframe + 1).

-**GetInterpolatedSkyKeyframe:** Returns the current interpolated sky keyframe’s Uid (Note: this cannot be used to set any values; it is read-only).
+* **GetInterpolatedSkyKeyframe:** Returns the current interpolated sky keyframe’s Uid (Note: this cannot be used to set any values; it is read-only).

 Once you have a sky keyframe’s Uid, you can Get and Set its properties.
-These functions have a Name parameter, which must be set to the matching string for the property required (see the table below).
+These functions have a "Name" parameter, which must be set to the matching string for the property required (see the table below).
 The functions are as follows:

-**GetKeyFrameFloat:** Given a keyframe Uid and a name string, returns the float value matching the name.
+* **GetKeyFrameFloat:** Given a keyframe Uid and a name string, returns the float value matching the name.

-**GetKeyframeInt:** Given a keyframe Uid and a name string, returns the integer value matching the name.
+* **GetKeyframeInt:** Given a keyframe Uid and a name string, returns the integer value matching the name.

-**SetKeyframeFloat:** Given a keyframe Uid, a name string and a float value, will set the matching property for the Name to the specified float value.
+* **SetKeyframeFloat:** Given a keyframe Uid, a name string and a float value, will set the matching property for the Name to the specified float value.

-**SetKeyframeInt:** Given a keyframe Uid, a name string and an integer value, will set the matching property for the Name to the specified integer value.
+* **SetKeyframeInt:** Given a keyframe Uid, a name string and an integer value, will set the matching property for the Name to the specified integer value.

 <a href="http://docs.simul.co/unrealengine/images/SkyBPGetSet.png"><img src="http://docs.simul.co/unrealengine/images/SkyBPGetSet.png" alt="Blueprint"/></a>